JeethuSrini/Doctor-GPT/README.md

 # DocGPT (A Decoder-Only Implementation of GPT's Architecture)

-This project is an implementation of the GPT (Generative Pre-trained Transformer) architecture.
+This project implements the GPT2 (Generative Pre-trained Transformer) architecture.
 The model is specifically designed as a decoder-only variant.
 It has been trained on a dataset comprised of physiology books.
 This project is an understanding of Andrej Karpathy's Neural Network series.

 ## Project Overview